 1) Type of Clients:

 Indicate whether you have worked with residential clients, commercial clients, or both.
-This information should appear in both the summary at the top of your resume, as well as within each position description in your professional experience section.
+This information should appear in both the summary at the top of your resume and within each position description in your professional experience section.

 2) Area of Specialty:

-Specify any areas of specialty that you have, which could include heating, ventilation, gas furnaces, RVR systems, or cooling systems.
+Specify any area of specialty that you have, which could include heating, ventilation, gas furnaces, RVR systems, or cooling systems.
 Your area of specialization could also be a specific brand of the HVAC system.
 Specialization information should be in your summary, as well as within each job description.

 3) Familiarity with Administrative Work: